cinxgler/AIND-Sudoku/README.md

 ## Introductory Project: Diagonal Sudoku Solver

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?

-A: *Student should provide answer here*
+A: We are restricting the possible values (constraints) on other boxes in a unit based on the twins found.
+We are doing it by removing the digits (adding a constraint) from the naked twin to other boxes.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?

-A: *Student should provide answer here*
+A: Basically adding the diagonal rule we are adding a new space where the digit constraint applies.

 ### Install